Stellarium/stellarium/BUILDING.md

 should give you a working copy of Stellarium which is functionally identical to the binaries for that release.

-It is also possible to get the "in development" source code using Git.
+It is also possible to get the source code "in development" using Git.
-This may contain new features which have been implemented since the last release of Stellarium, so it's often more fun.
+This may contain new features or bugfixes which have been implemented since the last release of Stellarium, so it's often more fun.

-**Warning:** Git versions of the Stellarium source code are work in progress, and as such may produce an unstable program, may not work at all, or may not even compile.
+**Warning:** Git versions of the Stellarium source code are work in progress, and as such may produce an unstable program, may not work at all, or may (rarely) not even compile.

 ## Integrated Development Environment (IDE)

 If you plan to develop Stellarium, it is highly recommended to utilize an IDE.
-You can use any IDE of your choice, but QtCreator is recommended as more suited for Qt development.
+You can use any IDE of your choice, but QtCreator is recommended as best suited for Qt development.

 Inside QtCreator, you open the `CMakeLists.txt` inside Stellarium's source directory.
 Default settings create a debug build with all useful plugins.